CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

 # How to install CellProfiler from source with all plugins on Windows

 Some of these download steps can take a while.
 The first 3 steps (as well as downloading Anaconda) can all be done simultaneously to save you time.
+Please close all open programs and save your work before starting this, as your computer may require a restart.
+Alternatively, if you have administrator permissions on your computer, we also have a batch file that you can run that will perform this process automatically for you.
+To get the file and see instructions for the automatic install, look [here](https://github.com/CellProfiler/CellProfiler-plugins/tree/master/Instructions/Windows_batch_file).

 1. **Download and install [Microsoft Visual Studio C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)**